hash-bang/Gander/README.md

 Known issues
 ------------
+* Thumbnails dont get generated when recursively viewing a directory
 * Selected directory tree items dont seem to hilight correctly
 * Folders containing meta characters such as ';' or ending in '!' wont load correctly (needs an escape)

 TODO list
 ---------
+* Pull in images into browse from other folders (similar to 'queue' in music players)
 * Next / previous image caching
 * Side clicking (left and right) while in image view should move to next and previous image
 * Image panning